Because only 3,015 students graduate with a degree in Applied Mathematics per year, it ranks just 115th out of 389 in level of popularity.

 Students shouldn't let affordability concerns prevent them from applying to California Institute of Technology as 60.0% of undergraduates get some sort of financial aid.California Institute of Technology does not require freshmen to live on-campus.
-In what areas is California Institute of Technology doing the best?
-Check out all the school rankings.
+If you are interested in learning more, you can see all of California Institute of Technology's rankings here.

 It is hard to beat Brown University if you wish to study Applied Mathematics.
 Grads of the applied math program state that they receive average early career income of applied math and mid-career income of $133,588.
 Situated in Providence, Rhode Island, this school is a logical choice for students who enjoy the thrills of a large city.

 Roughly 40.0% of students submit ACT scores, with the average score being in the 32 range.Brown University requires freshmen to live on-campus.
-Ever wish colleges were graded with a report card?
-Now they are.
-Look at Brown University's scorecard.
+The scorecard provides a great overview of Brown University.

 Harvard University is one of the best schools in the United States for Applied Mathematics.
 After getting their bachelor's degree, applied math students generally make around $61,690 at the beginning of their careers.
 Situated in Cambridge, Massachusetts, this institution is a logical option for students who enjoy the buzz of a popular city.

 You'll be able to learn about numerous cultures first-hand, thanks to Harvard's diverse student body.Each year, approximately 56.0% freshmen receive scholarships, with the average award being $42,157.
 Go deeper to check out how well Harvard ranks in other categories.